-We don’t have any plans to tackle Windows, Android, or any other additional platforms in the foreseeable future.
-The downside of tackling a new platform is that - at the very least - we’d have to code everything all over again and then maintain two separate codebases in parallel from then on.
-Doing so would slow down our ability to deliver features and fixes to our existing customers.
+At this time, we don’t have any plans to create native Windows or Android versions of our apps in the foreseeable future.
+In general, the downside of tackling a new platform is that we have to code everything all over again and then maintain two separate codebases in parallel going forward.
+This slows down our ability to deliver features and fixes to our existing customers.

 Here’s how our CEO Ken answered this question on our forums when someone asked this a while back: